My Twelve Tone Melody

-"My Twelve Tone Melody" is a 1988 composition by Leonard Bernstein written in tribute to Irving Berlin in celebration of Berlin's 100th birthday.
-It was performed by Bernstein at the concert to celebrate Berlin's birthday at Carnegie Hall in May 1988.
+"My Twelve-Tone Melody" is a 1988 composition for voice and piano by Leonard Bernstein written in tribute to Irving Berlin in celebration of Berlin's 100th birthday.
+It was performed by Bernstein at the concert to celebrate Berlin's birthday at Carnegie Hall on May 11, 1988.

-The piece was poorly received by Berlin's family at the concert, Bernstein's biographer, Joan Peyser, described it as a "dour, mean little piece" and that the piece could be interpreted as a "shot fired in a battle" between "late twentieth-century masters".
+The piece was poorly received by Berlin's family at the concert; Bernstein's biographer, Joan Peyser, described it as a "dour, mean little piece" and that the piece could be interpreted as a "shot fired in a battle" between "late twentieth-century masters".
 Bernstein was the only performer at the concert not to perform one of Berlin's compositions.

-The piece is written in the twelve-tone technique and adapts Berlin's songs "Always" and "Russian Lullaby".
-Bernstein remembered "Russian Lullaby" from his youth.
+The piece is written in the twelve-tone technique and adapts Berlin's songs "Always" (1925), and "Russian Lullaby" (1927) which Bernstein remembered from his youth.
 The piece is two minutes in length.

+Isabel Leonard performed the song in several all-Bernstein concerts.

+An unpublished and unrelated work by Bernstein from the unfinished musical theatre work Alarums and Flourishes (1980), named "12-tone Serenade", is also called "My Twelve Tone Melody".